 - Mix in remaining ingredients and spread in greased pan(s).

-- Bake a 9×13 pan for approximately 1 hour; bake 8×8 square or 9-inch round pans for 40 minutes or until a toothpick inserted in the center comes out clean.
+- Bake one 9×13 pan for approximately 1 hour; bake two 8×8 square or 9-inch round pans for 40 minutes or until a toothpick inserted in the center comes out clean.
 Always check a little early since oven temperatures very.
 This will ensure a moist cake.